CodeYourFuture/curriculum/common-content/en/module/induction/wrapping-up/index.md

 Now you'll need to **create a commit**.

-You can use the video below to figure out how to create a commit.
+You can use the "How to commit changes and push them in Visual Studio Code" video to figure out how to create a commit.

 We'll cover this topic often in workshops.
 Come to a CYF centre to work on this with a mentor.